Eleven days alone.

 I had really started to dread Sam’s trips away.
 It eats away at my thoughts constantly in the week leading up to him going, the days drag whilst he is away, and my first thought every morning is “Thank god we got through another night”.
 It feels like surviving – stumbling through a haze, rather than living my life.
 And I hate it being that way.

-Usually, when Sam’s away, I am too anxious to eat or sleep properly.
-I feel that I need to be alert at night, to jump to attention as soon as one of the kids needs me.
+Usually, when Sam’s away, I am too anxious to eat or sleep properly and I know that are lots of crutches for insomnia.
+But I feel that I need to be alert at night, to jump to attention as soon as one of the kids needs me.
 And it’s always only ever a matter of hours before someone will need me.